stepankouba/larch/services/_design/cli.md

 - test source - test connecting to a site with required inputs

 In general CLI has to authenticate as well in a

+## testing correct widget structure
+this method will be used by publish and test commands

+will use semver for checking proper versioning

 ## publish a widget from CLI